Ben Stiller: Philanthropy and advocacy

 In 2001, Stiller appeared as a celebrity contestant on the game show Who Wants to Be a Millionaire.
 He won $32,000 for his charity Project ALS, after incorrectly answering his $250,000 question in an attempt to equal Edie Falco's $250,000 win.

 Stiller supports such charities as Declare Yourself, the Elizabeth Glaser Pediatric AIDS Foundation, and the Starlight Starbright Children's Foundation.
-In 2010, Stiller, together with Jennifer Aniston, Courteney Cox, Robin Williams, and others, starred in The Cove PSA: My Friend is..., in writer-director Andres Useche's effort to stop the slaughter of dolphins.
 He was appointed Goodwill Ambassador for UNHCR on July 2, 2018.

 Stiller frequently impersonates such performers as Bono, Tom Cruise, Bruce Springsteen, and David Blaine.
 In an interview with Parade, he commented that Robert Klein, George Carlin, and Jimmie Walker were inspirations for his comedy career.
 Stiller is also a self-professed Trekkie and appeared in the television special Star Trek: 30 Years and Beyond to express his love of the show, as well as a comedy roast for William Shatner.
 He frequently references the show in his work, and named his production company Red Hour Productions after a time of day in the original series episode, "The Return of the Archons".

-Stiller considers Ukraine President Volodymyr Zelenskyy to be his "hero", and he visited him in Kyiv in June 2022; on the same trip Stiller visited Lviv, Irpin and Makarov to bring attention to the humanitarian need of refugees in Poland and Ukraine.
-Russia sanctioned Ben Stiller over his Ukraine support.
+Stiller considers Ukrainian President Volodymyr Zelenskyy to be his "hero", and he visited him in Kyiv in June 2022; on the same trip Stiller visited Lviv, Irpin and Makariv to bring attention to the humanitarian need of refugees in Poland and Ukraine.
+Russia sanctioned Stiller over his Ukraine support.

 Politics

 Stiller is a supporter of the Democratic Party and donated money to John Kerry's 2004 U.S. presidential campaign.

-In February 2007, Stiller attended a fundraiser for Barack Obama and later donated to the 2008 U.S. presidential campaigns of Democrats Obama, John Edwards, and Hillary Clinton.
+In February 2007, Stiller attended a fundraiser for Barack Obama and later donated to the 2008 U.S. presidential campaigns of Obama, John Edwards, and Hillary Clinton.

-In 2022, Stiller visited Ukraine during the Russian invasion to meet President Volodymyr Zelenskyy.
-During the meeting, he called Zelenskyy "my hero."

-Medical
+Stiller supported vice president Kamala Harris in the 2024 election.

+Health

+There have been false reports about Stiller's mental health based on a joke he made during a 1999 GQ interview.
+In 2011 and 2018, Stiller clarified in interviews with The Hollywood Reporter and The Times, stating that he does not have bipolar disorder.
+He mentioned that his original comment was taken out of context and mistakenly presented as factual by the reporter.

 Stiller was diagnosed with prostate cancer in June 2014 and was declared cancer-free in September 2014 following the surgical removal of his prostate.